I asked a few readers to tell me why they hated meetings.

 My tips below will only work for standing meetings if this group has a charge.
 What value does this meeting bring to the entire organization?
 Standing meetings only makes sense if all participants understand what is expected.
 Am I to stay in my lane?
 (Development, Finance, for ex)?
 Or do you expect me to leave my department “hat” in my office and arrive with my “organizational hat?”

-Once everyone understands the purpose of the meeting and what a successful meeting looks like, there is hope that we can create a meeting that is actually work!
+Once everyone understands what a successful meeting looks like, there is hope that we can create a meeting that is actually work!

 Specific Problem Solving Meetings